 At the high school level, there are a lot of people that have a primary offense and put that offense into practice from the varsity level all the way down to the youth levels.
 I have nothing against that but team dynamics and team personnel change every season.
 The best offense to use could change every year at the varsity level.
-And at the youth level, the skill of the players will determine what style of offense will be best to use for the skill level of the players.
+And at the youth level, the skill of the players will determine what style of offense is best to use for the team.

 Initial Setup